Reciprocal Licensing Bureau

 - You must have your home licence with you and it must be current for the time of your visit

 A copy of the New Zealand licensing conditions.

-Download the PDF version (approx. 26 kb) from there and print it out.
+Download and read the current GURL from the RSM website and read through it.
 It gives you the licence requirements and the operating information you need.
 Read it carefully and please make sure that your home licence complies.

 Visiting New Zealand For Over 90 Days